 (1) There is an Event of Default, as set forth in Section 17, and FRONTERA provides EPMI with not less than fifteen (15) days written notice of termination.

-(2) EPMI (i) replaces the designated person responsible for all activities under this Agreement and FRONTERA does not accept the person substituted by EPMI to replace such designated representative; (ii) EPMI loses, for whatever reason, the rating on its debt securities as “investment grade” or EPMI's rating is reduced by any debt rating agency to less than “BBB-“; (iii) or EPMI fails to meet the performance standards set forth in Section 6(b); and Frontera provides EPMI with not less than thirty (30) days written notice of termination.
+(2) EPMI (i) Enron Corp. loses, for whatever reason, the rating on its debt securities as “investment grade” or Enron Corp.'s rating is reduced by any debt rating agency to less than “BBB-“; (ii) or EPMI fails to meet the performance standards set forth in [Section 6(b)]; and FRONTERA provides EPMI with not less than thirty (30) days written notice of termination [FRONTERA should provide written notification of EPMI’s failure to meet these standards and provide a reasonable period of time in which to cure the same].

-(3) EPMI fails to keep and maintain the Financial Security required under this Agreement, and such failure is not cured within three (3) business days following written notice by FRONTERA to EPMI.
+[This is covered in Section 17]

-(c) This Agreement may be extended for successive one (1) year periods at the end of the Initial Term and any succeeding period, upon mutual agreement of the Parties (Renewal Term) unless terminated by either Party upon not less than ninety (90) days written notice prior to the expiration of the Initial or any Renewal Term.
+(c) This Agreement shall be automatically extended for successive one (1) year periods at the end of the Initial Term and any succeeding period(Renewal Term) unless terminated by either Party upon not less than ninety (90) days written notice prior to the expiration of the Initial or any Renewal Term.

+EPMI should have similar rights to terminate if there is an Event of Default by FRONTERA (including the failure by FRONTERA to operate the Facility in accordance the “good operating/engineering practices”).
+Further, EPMI should have the right to terminate in the event of a material casualty at the Facility.

+[EPMI to discuss internally whether we would prefer termination rights based upon objective criteria or upon subjective making it easier to exit.
+Also termination provisions must contemplate what would happen to the incentive fee (possibly a pro-rata calculation).

 3. FACILITY OPERATION

-Subject to the Marketing Strategy , as set forth on Exhibit A which is incorporated into this Agreement in its entirety, and the Trading and Risk Policy set forth on Exhibit B which is to be accepted or modified by the Risk Management Committee and incorporated into and made a part of this Agreement, FRONTERA shall retain full operating authority over the Facility, and FRONTERA shall determine the timing and nature of all Scheduled Outages and the quantity of Available Energy, Capacity and Ancillary Services for marketing.
+Subject to the terms of this Agreement, the Marketing Strategy , as set forth on Exhibit A which is incorporated into this Agreement in its entirety, and the Trading and Risk Policy set forth on Exhibit B which is incorporated into and made a part of this Agreement, FRONTERA shall retain full operating authority over the Facility, and FRONTERA shall determine the timing and nature of all Scheduled Outages and the quantity of Available Energy, Capacity and Ancillary Services for marketing.
 FRONTERA shall operate the Facility in accordance with procedures and practices generally accepted and followed in the independent power industry.

-Frontera and EPMI shall each designate an Energy Coordinator who shall be responsible for the day to day communication of the necessary information between Frontera and EPMI relating to Energy, Available Energy, Energy Capacity, Ancillary Services and necessary Fuel Related Transactions consistent with the Trading and Risk Policy and the Fuel Management Plan.
+FRONTERA and EPMI shall each designate an Energy Coordinator who shall be responsible for the day to day communication of the necessary information between FRONTERA and EPMI relating to Energy, Available Energy, Energy Capacity, Ancillary Services and necessary Fuel Related Transactions [need to define] consistent with the Trading and Risk Policy and the Fuel Management Plan.

-EPMI shall designate as of the Effective Date, a representative who shall be responsible to Frontera for EPMI's activities and obligations under this Agreement.
+[This is covered in Section 6]

 4. DELIVERY AND SALE OF AVAILABLE ENERGY, CAPACITY AND ANCILLARY SERVICES

 (a) Commencing on the Effective Date, FRONTERA agrees to deliver to EPMI, and EPMI agrees to receive, or cause to be received, all of the Available Energy, Capacity, and Ancillary Services from the Facility to be sold by EPMI at a price not less than an amount determined by FRONTERA.
-Available Energy, Capacity and Ancillary Services shall reflect the capability of the Facility but shall not include any energy delivered by the Facility as a result of any dispatch of the Facility by ERCOT in connection with a system emergency or as required for system reliability, pursuant to the ERCOT operating rules.
-It is expressly understood and agreed by the Parties that FRONTERA reserves the right to sell any Energy, Capacity and Ancillary Services to any third party, provided that such sale is included under this Agreement in the determination of the Net Proceeds of the Facility.
+[This section should be reworded to eliminate the agreement by EPMI to receive and sell – EPMI is agreeing to use commercially reasonable efforts to sell Available Energy, Capacity and Ancillary Services] Available Energy, Capacity and Ancillary Services shall reflect the capability of the Facility but shall not include any Energy delivered by the Facility pursuant to an Extraordinary Dispatch.
+It is expressly understood and agreed by the Parties that FRONTERA reserves the right to sell (on an arms length basis) any Energy, Capacity and Ancillary Services to any unaffiliated third party, provided that such sale is included under this Agreement in the determination of the Net Revenues of the Facility.